 At stage 4, the retina is starting to move from its normal place.
 And at stage 5, the retina has come off, and severe vision problems or even blindness is likely.

 For many babies, ROP often gets better on its own.
-But if it's severe and the risk of a detached retina is high, your child's doctor will want to start treatment.
+But if it's severe and the risk of a detached retina is high, your child's ophthalmologist will want to start treatment.
 About 10% of babies screened for ROP will need to be treated.

 This can involve:

 - Laser surgery.
 Small laser beams are used to treat the sides of the retina.
 This stops the growth of abnormal blood vessels.
 It takes 30-45 minutes per eye.
 This is the most common way ROP is treated, and it's been done safely for many years.
-But your baby may lose some or all of her peripheral (side) vision.
+But your baby may lose some or all of their peripheral (side) vision.

 - Cryotherapy.
 Instead of burning away the scars, freezing cold temperatures are used to stop more blood vessels from spreading on the retina.
 This is an older form of ROP treatment.
 It also causes a loss of side vision.